pitdicker/small-rngs/README.md

 This requires rustc nightly to build, because some RNGs need support for `u128`.

+Note: not all implementations of RNGs are verified to be correct yet.

 ## Currently implemented RNGs
 Various lesser-known PRNGs:
 - `GjRng`: A small random number generator by Geronimo Jones.